learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 ## 7. Calculate the precision, recall, accuracy, and F1-score of your classifier.

-Do this for both the training and the test set
+Do this for both the train and the test set

 ```python